chadfennell/dapistrano/README.md

     $ bin/dapify .

-Dapistrano uses a Capistrano extension called [Multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension), which allows us to use a separate configuration file for each stage, or environment, to which you will deploy your Drupal site.
+Dapistrano uses a Capistrano extension called [Multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension), which allows us to use a separate configuration file for each stage, i.e. environment, to which you will deploy your Drupal site.
 Multistage expects to find configuration files, named ```#{stage}.rb```, in the ```config/deploy/``` directory.
 Dapistrano supports these stages: